IMJLA/Export-Permission/README.md

 ### -IncludeAccount
 Regular expressions matching names of accounts to include in the HTML report

-If this parameter is specified, only accounts whose names match these regular expressions will be returned
+If this parameter is specified, only accounts whose names match these regular expressions will be included

 ```yaml
 Type: System.String[]